joshcalafell/JSSLInfoCollectionServer/README.md

 Purpose
 -------
-This was written for my final project in CS3750-Computer/Network Secutiry class att MSU Denver
+This was written for my final project in CS3750-Computer/Network Secutiry class at MSU Denver

 Screenshot
 ----------